The Americans with Disabilities Act and Section 504

 IBC: International Building Code.
 This is a private “model code,” also developed by a private group (the International Code Council).
 “New ADAAG” is also based largely on this code.
 A number of state and local governments have adopted the accessibility portion of the IBC, in whole or in part.
 The IBC contains scoping requirements.
 It references ANSI Standards for the technical provisions.
 (See page 1 for an explanation of “scoping” and “technical” provisions.)

 UFAS: The Uniform Federal Accessibility Standards, issued in 1984, originally for purposes of new construction and alterations under the Architectural Barriers Act.
 Generally, if a recipient of federal funds follows UFAS, it is in compliance with section 504.
-Under title II of the ADA, a state or local government can choose to follow UFAS or the ADA Standards.
+Under title II of the ADA, a state or local government can choose to follow UFAS or the 1991 0r 2010 ADA Standards until March 15, 2012; then it must follow the 2010 Standards.